SkillTech-Organization/AXERP_UI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Increasing version number and building

+## Version number

+To increase the current project version, the "version" field in the package.json configuration file needs to be updated.

+`
+{
+  "name": "AXERP",
+  "version": "1.0.0",
+  "scripts": {
+    ...
+`

+## Build

+Currently there are 4 specialized environment files - not counting the default, unnamed environment.ts:
+- development
+- localhost
+- release
+- staging

+Due to security reasons, the values for the fields in these environment files are not commited to Git.

+When building a new version, the following commands need to be entered into the command line:

+`
+export NODE_OPTIONS=--openssl-legacy-provider; ng build --configuration="release" --base-href
+`

+The first command is: `export NODE_OPTIONS=--openssl-legacy-provider;` This can be obligatory when using newer node.js version to avoid errors.

+The second part is: `ng build --configuration="release" --base-href` This is the actual building of the angular project.
+It selects the `release` environment as the one used for the build.
+The `--base-href` is needed for the index.html.